This advisory announces vulnerabilities in the following Jenkins deliverables:

 Reverse Proxy Auth Plugin persisted a cache of granted authorities (group memberships) on disk.

-This could allow users with local Jenkins master file system access to obtain group membership information of Jenkins users.
+This could allow users with local Jenkins controller file system access to obtain group membership information of Jenkins users.

 Reverse Proxy Auth Plugin 1.6.0 and newer no longer store the cache of granted authorities on disk.